 ISKCON vs Advaita Vedanta: A Comprehensive Comparison

-ISKCON, also known as the Hare Krishna movement, is primarily rooted in the teachings of Gaudiya Vaishnavism, which is a branch of the broader Vaishnava tradition.
-It is distinct from Advaita Vedanta and aligns more closely with the principles of Dvaita (dualism) and Vishishtadvaita (qualified non-dualism).
+ISKCON, also known as the Hare Krishna movement, is rooted in the teachings of Gaudiya Vaishnavism, which is a branch of the broader Vaishnava tradition.
+It's teaching is somewhere between Dvaita (dualism) and Vishishtadvaita (qualified non-dualism) schools.

 Gaudiya Vaishnavism tradition